codeforpdx/recordexpungPDX/src/ops/README.md

 Conversely, we use the `:staging` (and soon `:prod`) tags to denote images that are based on `:dev` but have full backend source & frontend build artifacts copied into the image.
-These images are fully-contained, and deployable on any platform, using only ENV variables to configure database connections and TIER.
+These images are fully-contained, and deployable on any platform, using only ENV variables to configure TIER.

 ### hub.docker.com ID and config